 How is your core wound manifesting itself in your life?
 Read the signs below:

-- You constantly feel a sense of abandonment, resentment and/or betrayal.
+- You constantly feel a sense of abandonment, resentment, and/or betrayal from others.

 - You suffer from chronic anxiety.
 This comes as a result of anticipating the emotional pain of being found unworthy, which deep down you think is true.

 - You repeat the same old mistakes in relationships.
 This is because you are trapped in a habitual mindset and don’t feel courageous enough to make a change.

 - You find happiness in your misery because it’s a source of attention in the form of sympathy from other people.

 - You have a large, unexplored Shadow Self.